infinity0/tag-routing/README.md

 1. Make sure you have a flickr API key.
 2. Pick a directory to store scrape data
-3. Then, run "src/scrape.py -d $BASEDIR" through each of the rounds in order.
+3. Then, run `src/scrape.py -d $BASEDIR` through each of the rounds in order.
-4. Run "src/fix_attr -d $BASEDIR"
+4. Run `src/postgen -d $BASEDIR`
 5. Test it out

 ### Format